 - Survivor: Triple-Negative Breast Cancer, Ductal

-- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: over 5 years ago, Female, Age: 36, Stage II, HER2 Positive: No, ER Positive: No, PR Positive: No
+- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: almost 6 years ago, Female, Age: 36, Stage II, HER2 Positive: No, ER Positive: No, PR Positive: No

 - View this journey (13 Experiences)